bodrick/awesome/TOPICS.md

 *   [IAmStoxe/wirehole](https://github.com/IAmStoxe/wirehole) - WireHole is a combination of WireGuard, Pi-hole, and Unbound in a docker-compose project with the intent of enabling users to quickly and easily create a personally managed full or split-tunnel WireGuard VPN with ad blocking capabilities thanks to Pi-hole, and DNS caching, additional privacy options, and upstream providers via Unbound.

-## pi-hole

-*   [IAmStoxe/wirehole](https://github.com/IAmStoxe/wirehole) - WireHole is a combination of WireGuard, Pi-hole, and Unbound in a docker-compose project with the intent of enabling users to quickly and easily create a personally managed full or split-tunnel WireGuard VPN with ad blocking capabilities thanks to Pi-hole, and DNS caching, additional privacy options, and upstream providers via Unbound.
-*   [jacklul/pihole-updatelists](https://github.com/jacklul/pihole-updatelists) - Update Pi-hole's lists from remote sources easily
-*   [anudeepND/whitelist](https://github.com/anudeepND/whitelist) - A simple tool to add commonly white listed domains to your Pi-Hole setup.
-*   [mmotti/pihole-regex](https://github.com/mmotti/pihole-regex) - Custom regex filter list for use with Pi-hole.
-*   [pi-hole/pi-hole](https://github.com/pi-hole/pi-hole) - A black hole for Internet advertisements

 ## unbound

 *   [IAmStoxe/wirehole](https://github.com/IAmStoxe/wirehole) - WireHole is a combination of WireGuard, Pi-hole, and Unbound in a docker-compose project with the intent of enabling users to quickly and easily create a personally managed full or split-tunnel WireGuard VPN with ad blocking capabilities thanks to Pi-hole, and DNS caching, additional privacy options, and upstream providers via Unbound.